 Increasing the technical challenge while creating a product does not increase the chance for more sales.
 This surprises us.
 We get an idea for a thing, think about the technology we’d use to build it, and get excited.

 “I could build this on the Twilio API!”
 “I could learn that new CSS framework!”
 “I could use this new tool I just purchased!”

 The problem is that all of this is focused on us, the creator, and not on the customer, the consumer.

 There's a natural inclination for craftsman to want to talk about the craft.

 But remember, customers generally won’t care about the cogs that make your product turn.
-What they want to know is, "What's in it for me?"

 "Here's what our product can do" and "Here's what you can do with our product" sound similar, but they are completely different approaches."
 Jason Fried